In Korea, the taxable year is on a fiscal-year basis as elected by the taxpayer. However, it cannot exceed 12 months.

-Companies whose sales revenue exceeds KRW 150 billion would be subject to a five-year periodic tax audit..
+Companies whose sales revenue exceeds KRW 150 billion are subject to a five-year periodic tax audit.
 Other audit target companies are selected by certain standards, which are announced by the National Tax Service (NTS).
 An official notification of an intended tax audit must be made 15 days prior to the audit.

 Statute of limitations

 The statute of limitations is generally five years from the statutory filing due date of the annual CIT return.
 However, the statute of limitations is extended further in the following cases: